 - Salt and pepper

 - Place the potato pieces on a microwave-safe plate and cover with a damp paper towel.
 This will help prevent the potatoes from drying out while microwaving.
 Microwave for 2 minutes.
 Stir the potatoes.
-Re-cover and microwave for another 2 minutes or until the largest potatoes pieces are just starting to soften.
+Re-cover and microwave for another 2 minutes or until the largest potato pieces are just starting to soften.

 - Heat a large nonstick skillet over medium-high heat.
 Once hot, add the bacon and cook until just browned and crispy (for me this is about 8 minutes).
 Leaving the bacon grease in the pan, carefully remove the bacon strips and place them on a clean cutting board to cool slightly before dicing.
 (I like to do this while my potatoes are browning in the next step.)

-- To the warm bacon grease in the pan, add a 1 tsp. garlic-infused olive oil and the potatoes.
+- To the warm bacon grease in the pan, add 1 teaspoon of garlic-infused olive oil and the potatoes.
 Continue to cook over medium-high heat, stirring every minute or so, until the potatoes start to turn golden brown and the largest pieces are cooked throughout (about 4 minutes for me).

-- To the cooked potatoes, add the remaining 1 teaspoon garlic-infused olive oil and shredded Swiss chard.
+- To the cooked potatoes, add the remaining 1 teaspoon of garlic-infused olive oil and shredded Swiss chard.
 I promise the greens will shrink down. 🙂 Stir and cook until the leaves have shrunk down to less than half their original size.
 Stir in optional red pepper flakes and cooked diced bacon.
 Remove the hash from the heat and cover to keep warm.